Shrey-Joshi/Robo_Ramsey/README.md

 # Robo Ramsay Setup

-For code editor, I suggest everyone on the team use a lightweight one, like VS Code.
+For a code editor/IDE, I suggest everyone on the team use a lightweight one, like VS Code.

 For anyone new to git, below is a short git tutorial explaining what common commands you'll be using.
 NOTE: This part of the read me is to help people with the git, the README contents will change once more of the project is complete.